-In addition, our board of directors may, without stockholder action, authorize the issuance of shares of stock in one or more classes or series, including preferred stock.
+In addition, subject to the provisions of the 1940 Act, our articles of incorporation permit our board of directors, without stockholder action, to authorize the issuance of shares of stock in one or more classes or series, including preferred stock.
 See "Description of Capital Stock."
 Subject to compliance with the 1940 Act, our board of directors may, without stockholder action, amend our articles of incorporation to increase the number of shares of stock of any class or series that we have authority to issue.
 The existence of these provisions, among others, may have a negative impact on the price of our common stock and may discourage third party bids for ownership of our company.
 These provisions may prevent any premiums being offered to you for shares of our common stock.